-Despite these differences, experts agree most global food systems' emissions come from agricultural production, with methane emissions from livestock the key contributor.
-He will be methane's impact on climate change is different to carbon dioxide over time, the need to rapidly reduce emissions of all GHGs to keep warming to well below 2°C is equally critical.
+Despite these differences, experts agree most global food systems' emissions come from agricultural production, with methane emissions from livestock the key contributor.16 While methane's impact on climate change is different to carbon dioxide over time, the need to rapidly reduce emissions of all GHGs to keep warming to well below 2°C is equally critical.

 Australia's agriculture sector has below-average emissions intensities for cattle and grains production in comparison to other developed nations of producers and exporters.
-Its recorded use of pesticides and fertilisers is also amongst the lowest in the world.17 Nonetheless, agriculture as a whole contributed 17.7 per cent of Australia's GHG emissions in 2023, with more than three-quarters of
+Its recorded use of pesticides and fertilisers is also amongst the lowest in the world.17 Nonetheless, agriculture as a whole contributed 17.7 per cent of Australia's GHG emissions in 2023, with more than three-quarters of this figure attributed to enteric methane emissions produced during the digestion process of ruminant livestock.18

 There is already significant, genuine action being undertaken by Australian governments and across agrifood sectors to decarbonise existing industries' operations, with the goal of many to achieve carbon neutrality by 2030, if not by 2050.
-These efforts are to be applauded, not only for the reductions in emissions and environmental impact they will realise at the commercial scale if delivered in full, but also for Australia's farmers on the front-line of climate change working to ensure the future viability of their businesses
+These efforts are to be applauded, not only for the reductions in emissions and environmental impact they will realise at the commercial scale if delivered in full, but also for Australia's farmers on the front-line of climate change working to ensure the future viability of their businesses.